mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "I'm Mel-", she rethought her words, "ka.
 Melka."

 "Me'ka.
 A wonderful name," said the maman.
-"I'm Shimba, guardian and captain of the Silver Saffa.
+"I'm Shimba, the great merchant-chemist of Yansha, captain of the Silver Saffa.
 We're about the depart to Yansha, but, I think we have room for one more."

 "Actually," she said graciously, "I _am_ looking for a way back home."